Beam-energy and centrality dependence of direct-photon emission from ultra-relativistic heavy-ion collisions

-The 39 and 62.4 GeV spectra are obtained from two data samples of minimum bias \AB{Au}{Au} collisions that have a total of $7.79 \times10^7$ and $2.12 \times 10^8$ events, respectively.
-The minimum bias trigger and centrality selection is derived from data taken with the PHENIX beam-beam counters~\cite{Allen:2003zt}.
+The 39 and 62.4 GeV direct photon spectra are obtained from two data samples of minimum-bias (MB) \AB{Au}{Au} collisions that have a total of $7.79{\times}10^7$ and $2.12{\times}10^8$ events, respectively.
+The MB trigger and centrality selection is derived from data taken with the PHENIX beam-beam counters~\cite{Allen:2003zt}.
 The data analysis uses the same techniques deployed for the analysis of the \snn{200} \AB{Au}{Au} data \cite{Adare:2014fwh}, which were taken in the same year under nearly identical conditions.
 Here we give a brief overview of the setup and data analysis, and refer to our previous publication for more details \cite{Adare:2014fwh}.

-Photons are reconstructed through their conversion to \ee pairs in the detector material, specifically the readout boards of the Hadron Blind Detector (HBD) \cite{Anderson:2011jw} that are located at a radius of $60\,{\rm cm}$ from the collision point.
+Photons are reconstructed through their conversion to \ee pairs in the detector material, specifically the readout boards of the hadron blind detector (HBD) \cite{Anderson:2011jw} that are located at a radius of $60\,{\rm cm}$ from the beam axes.
 The trajectories and momenta of the $e^+$ and $e^-$ are determined by the central arm tracking detectors~\cite{Adcox:2003zp}.
 Each of the two central arms covers 90$^\circ$ in azimuth and a rapidity range of $|\eta|<0.35$.
 A transverse momentum cut, \pt $>200$ MeV/c, is applied to each trajectory.
-To identify trajectories as $e^+$ or $e^-$ candidates, we require a minimum of three associated signals in the ring-imaging \v{C}erenkov detector~\cite{Aizawa:2003zq} and that the energy measured in the Electromagnetic Calorimeter (EMCal)~\cite{Aphecetche:2003zr} matches the measured momentum ($E/p>0.5$).
+To identify trajectories as $e^+$ or $e^-$ candidates, we require a minimum of three associated signals in the ring-imaging \v{C}erenkov detector~\cite{Aizawa:2003zq} and that the energy measured in the electromagnetic calorimeter (EMCal)~\cite{Aphecetche:2003zr} matches the measured momentum ($E/p>0.5$).